Finite volumes for the Gross-Pitaevskii equation: Numerics

-In this section, we report numerical results in dimension $d=2$ of the proposed numerical method.
+In this section, we report numerical results of the proposed numerical method.
 We take $\Omega$ as a polygonal approximation of the open disk $\mathcal{D}(0,2)$ of center $(0,0)\in \R^2$ and of radius~2.
-To generate an admissible finite volume mesh, we use the \textsc{GMSH} software \cite{gmsh} with the "Frontal-Delaunay" option.
-Although not stricly giving a Voronoï mesh, this procedure provides a Delaunay triangulation with equilateral triangles on most of the inner part of the disk (which locally stands as a Voronoï mesh), and acute triangles on the boundary.
-This triangulation is composed of $d_h=57048$ triangles with a stepsize control parameter $h=0.04$.
+To generate an admissible Delaunay triangulation of $\Omega$ in the sens of \cite{eymard2000}, we use the \textsc{GMSH} software \cite{gmsh} with the "Frontal-Delaunay" option.
+We can then build the dual Voronoï mesh used for the numerical scheme \eqref{FVGP}, see Figure \ref{fig:mesh}.